Janitor

 Risk Management and Quality Assurance:

-* Participates monthly in the fire drill
+* Participates in the Performance Quality Improvement process.

 * Must be available to work beyond your regular schedule in crisis situations or if there is a declared agency emergency.